MaWalla/mcpl.py/README.md

 ### "natively"

-(Note that I built it with python 3.9, older versions should work too though.) running it on your machine directly can be done too but needs some pip dependencies (websockets, mcrcon) first:
+(Note that I built it with python 3.9, older/newer versions should work too though.) running it on your machine directly can be done too but needs some pip dependencies first:
 I recommend doing this in a venv btw.

 `pip3 install -r requirements.txt`